For non-profit organisations, the reimbursement rate is: 100% For for-profit organisations, the reimbursement rate is: 70%

-Organisations (=legal entities) fully associated to the consortium of the EU-funded project TETRAMAX (=consortium member organisations = participants ofthe TETRAMAX consortium).
+Organisations (=legal entities) fully associated to the consortium of the EU-funded project TETRAMAX (=consortium member organisations = participants in the TETRAMAX consortium).

-They are legal entities, partner organisations, third parties, and recipients of EU financial support provided by TETRAMAX.
+Third Parties are legal entities and recipients of EU financial support provided by TETRAMAX.

 One single fixed grant (lump sum) to cover all costs specifically needed for the TTX.